Bill Clinton says Lewinsky affair was to 'manage anxieties'

 "So, I did that, which was awful," said the ex-president.
 "What I did was wrong.
 I just hated to hurt her," he added.

-"It is you feel like you are staggering around, you have been in a 15-round prize fight that was extended to 30 rounds and here is something that will take your mind off of it for a while.
+"You feel like you are staggering around, you have been in a 15-round prize fight that was extended to 30 rounds and here is something that will take your mind off of it for a while.
 That is what happens," he explained.

 "Over the years I have watched her trying to get a normal life back again.
 But you got to decide how to define normal," he told the interviewer.